joshiemoore/p8pwn/README.md

 interaction is required to exploit this vulnerability, as the user must load and run a malicious cartridge file to trigger the exploit.

+**DISCLAIMER:** Crime is illegal.
+This exploit and writeup are being shared publicly for the purpose of fun and education.
+It's about the journey, not the destination!
+I am not responsible for anything you choose to do with the materials and information contained in this repo.
+DFIU!

+If you have questions, comments, or hatred to share, please DM me on instagram [@joshiemoore](https://instagram.com/joshiemoore).
+Followers are more likely to have their questions answered.
+Also, feel free to reach out if you would like to pay me to work on something, I'm currently available for new opportunities.

 ## Vulnerability
 TODO